Legal vs Illegal Drone Operators — What Clients Must Know

 -

-UASOC/ROC: A valid Remote Operator Certificate issued by SACAA allows legal commercial drone activity.
+UASOC/ROC: A valid Remote Operator Certificate issued by SACAA allows legal commercial drone activity, and Pilot & Craft must be on the OpSpec.

 -

-Operating Specifications: Official document listing specific aircraft, pilot names, and areas of operation.
+Operating Specifications: Official document listing specific aircraft, pilot names, and areas of operation, Floight folios must accompany every flight +14 to 25 documents.

 -